SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex4-ActionsMenu/README.md

 > **Warning**
 Please do not stop your instance if you are using the SAP BTP Shared Subaccount for DA262.

-2. Click the Stop menu item.
+2. Click the **Stop** menu item.
 A pop up shows up, confirming that you want to continue with stopping the instance.
-Click the Stop button.
+Click the **Stop** button.
     ![CLick Stop](images/5.png)
     ![Pop-up](images/6.png)

 3. You'll see the instance's status changing to 'Stopping' and you can see more details by clicking on that word (it's a hyperlink).
 Stopping the instance will take a few minutes.
-Use Refresh or Auto Refresh (covered in exersise 4) to update the screen during this process.
+Use Refresh or Auto Refresh (covered in exersise 2) to update the screen during this process.
     ![](images/7.png)

 4. After the instance stops, let's start it again.
 Click the "..." button under the Actions column.
-Click on Start.
+Click on **Start**.
     ![Click Start](images/8.png)

 5. We can see that the instance has moved to status 'Starting'.
 On clicking the 'Starting' hyperlink we see details on the date and time when the instance was initiated and updated.